blofin/blofin-api-docs/index.md

 high | String | Highest price
 low | String | Lowest price
 close | String | Close price
-volume | String | Trading volume, with a unit of contracts. volumeCurrency | String | Trading volume, with a unit of base currency. volumeCurrencyQuote | String | Trading volume, with a unit of quote currency. confirm | String | The state of candlesticks.<br>`0` represents that it is uncompleted, `1` represents that it is completed.
+vol | String | Trading volume, with a unit of contracts. volCurrency | String | Trading volume, with a unit of base currency. volCurrencyQuote | String | Trading volume, with a unit of quote currency. confirm | String | The state of candlesticks.<br>`0` represents that it is uncompleted, `1` represents that it is completed.

 ## WebSocket
-### WS Trades channel
+### WS Trades Channel

 This channel uses public WebSocket and authentication is not required.